network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 play that will influence the result.
 Contrary to more traditional measurement methods the responsiveness metric is not only influenced by the properties of the network but can significantly be influenced by the properties of the client and the server implementations.
+This is fully intentioinal as the properties of the client and the server implementations have a direct impact on the perceived responsiveness by the user.
 This section describes how the different elements influence responsiveness and how a user may differentiate them when debugging a network.